Education in Finland: Basic comprehensive education

-The compulsory educational system in Finland consists of a nine-year comprehensive school from 1st to 9th grade, (Finnish peruskoulu, Swedish grundskola, "basic school"), and with new legislation, the compulsory education was expanded to ages of 7 to 18 and to include upper secondary school (Finnish lukio, Swedish gymnasium) or vocational school (Finnish ammattikoulu, Swedish yrkesskola, "profession school").
+The compulsory educational system in Finland consists of a nine-year comprehensive school from 1st to 9th year, (Finnish peruskoulu, Swedish grundskola, "basic school"), and with new legislation, the compulsory education was expanded to ages of 7 to 18 and to include upper secondary school (Finnish lukio, Swedish gymnasium) or vocational school (Finnish ammattikoulu, Swedish yrkesskola, "profession school").
 (Homeschooling is allowed, but rare).
 There are no "gifted" programs, and the more advanced children are expected to help those who are slower to catch on.

-In most countries, the term "comprehensive school" is used to refer to comprehensive schools attended after primary school, and up to 12th and 13th grade in some countries, but in Finland this English term is used to include primary school, i.e. it is used to refer to all of the grades 1 to 9 (and not higher grades).
-One can of course also describe the Finnish grades 1 to 6 in English as being comprehensive schools, but this is unnecessary and confusing because primary schools have always been comprehensive in almost all countries, including Finland.
+In most countries, the term "comprehensive school" is used to refer to comprehensive schools attended after primary school, and up to the 12th and 13th year in some countries, but in Finland this English term is used to include primary school, i.e. it is used to refer to all of the years 1 to 9 (and not later years).
+One can of course also describe the Finnish years 1 to 6 in English as being comprehensive schools, but this is unnecessary and confusing because primary schools have always been comprehensive in almost all countries, including Finland.
 In addition, it is best to not try to translate the Finnish term peruskoulu with a single term in English.
 In order to avoid confusion in English, it is best to describe the Finnish compulsory education system as consisting of 6-year primary schools, called alakoulu or ala-aste in Finnish, followed by comprehensive 3-year middle schools, called yläkoulu or yläaste in Finnish.
 Although this division of the peruskoulu into two parts was officially discontinued, it is still very much alive — the distinction is made in everyday speech, the teachers' training and classification and teaching, and even in most school buildings.
-In addition, the use of two different terms for grades 1–6 and 7–9 is easier to understand for people from most other countries, most of which do not have a single term for primary and middle schools.
+In addition, the use of two different terms for years 1–6 and 7–9 is easier to understand for people from most other countries, most of which do not have a single term for primary and middle schools.
 On the contrary, middle schools and high schools are usually included in the term secondary education in English, which is why the use of this term in English is often confusing for Finns.
-(The Finnish direct translation toisen asteen koulutus/oppilaitos only refers to schools after 9th grade, i.e. high schools, vocational schools, etc).
+(The Finnish direct translation toisen asteen koulutus/oppilaitos only refers to schools after 9th year, i.e. high schools, vocational schools, etc).